Showing posts with label Course Camarguaise. Show all posts

 (Dutch – tellina), (German - stumpfmuscheln), (Italian – tellina).
 (Spanish – coquina, tellina).

 Tournedos de Thon à la Camarguaise Servi Saignant, Sésame, Réduction Balsamique A thick cut of tuna served rare and prepared in the manner if the Camargue.
-It will be covered with sesame and then very lightly fried to color the outside, and served with a thickened Balsamic vinegar sauce.
+It will be covered with sesame and then very lightly fried to just color the outside with the inside uncooked; it is served with a thickened Balsamic vinegar sauce.
 For this dish, the large northern blue fin tuna, which is also caught in the Mediterranean, is preferred.

 Very lightly seared tuna with sesame.